active-logic/activelogic-cs/Doc/QuickStart.md

 }
 ```

-The above iterates frame by frame until `s` changes to *failing* or *complete*.
+The above iterates frame by frame until `state` changes to *failing* or *complete*.

 The Active Logic calculus is not restricted to Unity or `MonoBehaviour`, so this may be considered a sketch for your own integration.

-Indeed, AL does provide powerful base classes advantageously replacing `MonoBehaviour`:
+Indeed AL does provide powerful base classes advantageously replacing `MonoBehaviour`:

 ```cs
 public class Soldier : UGig{  // or `Gig`